Primary

 Step on the band and loop it behind your neck or over your traps.
 Push your hips back as you bow forward, keeping your back flat.
 The band should be taut throughout—step wider on the band if you need more tension.

-Want Banded Good Morning in your program?
+See where Banded Good Morning fits in your weekly plan

 Stand on band with feet shoulder-width.